cheind/py-motmetrics/Readme.md

 |PT | Count | Partially tracked objects (see [[2,3]](#References)).
 Count of trajectories covered by hypothesis between 20% and 80% of track-lifespan. |
 |ML | Count | Mostly lost objects (see [[2,3]](#References)).
 Count of trajectories covered by hypothesis for less than 20% of track-lifespan.|

-<a name="References"></a>
-### References
-1. Bernardin, Keni, and Rainer Stiefelhagen.
-"Evaluating multiple object tracking performance: the CLEAR MOT metrics."
-EURASIP Journal on Image and Video Processing 2008.1 (2008): 1-10.
-2. Milan, Anton, et al. "Mot16: A benchmark for multi-object tracking." arXiv preprint arXiv:1603.00831 (2016).
-3. Li, Yuan, Chang Huang, and Ram Nevatia.
-"Learning to associate: Hybridboosted multi-target tracker for crowded scene."
-Computer Vision and Pattern Recognition, 2009.
-CVPR 2009.
-IEEE Conference on.
-IEEE, 2009.

 ### Usage

 #### Populating the accumulator